Nerwyn/custom-card-features/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/appearance_options.png" width="600"/>

 All features can have a `Label`, `Icon`, and `Units` (dropdowns and selectors support these fields at the option level).
 These fields can also be set using templates.
-Like the overall custom features row, each custom feature can have it's CSS styles set (including using templates).
+Like the overall custom features row, each custom feature can have its CSS styles set (including using templates).

 Toggles have two extra icons for checked and unchecked states.
 These icons appear in the background of the default toggle, within the box of the checkbox toggle, and on the thumb of the switch toggles.

+Buttons, selectors, sliders, and toggles have design variants that can be changed here.
+These are based off of variants found within Home Assistant and Material Design.
+Most Material Design 3 button variants also support toggle styles (not to be confused with toggles, which have more in depth boolean logic) to style the button differently if its state is `off` or `on`.

 ### A Note on Templating

 Almost all fields support nunjucks templating.
 Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine for Python which Home Assistant uses.
 While the syntax of nunjucks and jinja2 is almost identical, you may find the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) useful.
 Most extensions supported by Home Assistant templates are supported by this templating system, but not all and the syntax may vary.
 Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available extensions.
 If you want additional extensions to be added or have templating questions or bugs, please make an issue or discussion on that repository, not this one.

-You can include the current value of a feature and it's units by using the variables `value` and `unit` in a label template.
+You can include the current value of a feature and its units by using the variables `value` and `unit` in a label template.
 You can also include `hold_secs` in a template if performing a momentary end action.
 For toggles you can use the boolean variable `checked` to check whether the toggle is on or off.
-Each custom feature can also reference it's entry using `config` within templates. `config.entity` and `config.attribute` will return the features entity ID and attribute with their templates rendered (if they have them), and other templated config fields can be rendered within templates by wrapping them in the function `render` within a template.
-Information about the parent card such as it's entity ID, state, and attributes can be accessed using `stateObj`.
+Each custom feature can also reference its entry using `config` within templates. `config.entity` and `config.attribute` will return the features entity ID and attribute with their templates rendered (if they have them), and other templated config fields can be rendered within templates by wrapping them in the function `render` within a template.
+Information about the parent card such as its entity ID, state, and attributes can be accessed using `stateObj`.
 The structure of `stateObj` can be found [here](https://github.com/home-assistant/home-assistant-js-websocket/blob/1d51737f6092b95e2bc98e85aca752771b97b760/lib/types.ts#L72-L96) as a `HassEntity` type and is listed below.

 <details>